bhisaac/5eFP/5eFP-SRD.md

 ### Damage

 Attacks, effects, or features sometimes deal damage.
 In 5eFP, all damaging attacks, effects, or features deal a minimum of 1 point of damage.
 Particularly damaging attacks, effects, or features may deal 2 or more damage.
-For example, a normal sword deals 1 point of damage, while a magic sword with a +1 bonus deals 2 points of damage on a successful attack.
-Game effects or features allow you to reduce the amount of damage you receive.
-In these situations, calculate your new damage total before you assign any damage.
+For example, a normal sword deals 1 point of slashing damage, while a magic sword with a +1 bonus deals 2 points of magic damage on a successful attack.
+Game effects or features may allow you to reduce the damage you receive.
 You receive 1 wound for each point of damage taken (see _Wounds_ below).

 > 1 point of 5eFP damage is equivalent to 1 to 10 points of d20 fifth edition damage.
 >